Carbon neutral vs greenpower

 General guide only

-Carbon neutral energy is a program where your power retailer offsets an equivalent amount of the grid energy you use with emissions reduction certificates that support sustainability projects.
-So essentially, you pay for your power, and your energy company pays to support sustainability projects on your behalf (keep in mind though that you, the consumer, are really paying for it).
+On the other hand, carbon neutral energy is a program where your power provider offsets the grid energy you use with emissions reduction certificates that support sustainability projects.

 GreenPower explained